 This month’s new puzzler question is for people in groups like Citizens’ Climate Lobby that speak to members of Congress.
 Imagine that you attended one of the recent student walk-out demonstrations.
 While there you spoke to a parent, Claire.
 Claire’s daughter was a protest organizer.
 You told Claire about the work you do speaking to legislators about laws that will address fossil fuel pollution.
 You see yourself as an advocate, working in the system to bring about change.
 Claire confessed, “I would never have the patience for that.
 I am so angry, and I need to protest.”
 She then asked, “Why do you do that kind of advocacy work instead of protesting and civil disobedience?”

 Send Peterson your answers by May 15, 2019, along with your name, contact info, and where you are from.
 You can email your answers to radio @ citizensclimate.org or leave a voicemail of three minutes or less at 518.595.9414 (+1 if calling from outside the USA).

 - CCL monthly meeting with Julia Roberson, VP of Communications for Ocean Conservancy

 - How Big is the Great Pacific Garbage Patch?
 Science Vs. Myth (NOAA)

 - Greenhouse Gas Emissions from the Plastic Processing Industry (Natural Resources Canada)

 - Middle Susquehanna River Keeper

 - Moshing for the Environment: Heavy Metal and Climate Change

-If you listen on Apple Podcasts, please consider rating and reviewing us!
+If you listen on iTunes, please consider rating and reviewing us!